 - Technology Transfer

-- Targeted Financial Support for Capacity – Building and development initiatives trough the Nagoya Protocol’s financial mechanism, the Global Environment Facility GEF.
+- Targeted financial support for capacity building and development initiatives through the Nagoya Protocol’s financial mechanism, the Global Environment Facility, GEF.

 UNITED NATIONS ENVIRONMENT PROGRAME (UNEP) :